SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Metaphysics

 details.
-The skill total can be modiﬁed by various circumstances; the “Situation Modiﬁers” section offers some suggestions.
+The skill total can be modiﬁed by various circumstances; the "Situation Modiﬁers" section offers some suggestions.

 > Aspects
 Target Size